rebzhaki/task-management-system/README.md

 # task-management-system
-This is a task management system available on web, which allows a user to log tasks and send an SMS / Email message to the complainant.
+This is a task management system available on the web, which allows a user to log tasks and send an SMS / Email message to the complainant.
 ## Run project
 #### Frontend
  `cd Client`
      `npm start`
      Starts the development server.

   `npm run build`
     Bundles the app into static files for production.